-The Volcano in Scotland has mine goldsmith courses included in their event program “Creative Workshops” for the second half of 2019.
+The Volcano in Scotland has mine goldsmith courses included in their event programme “Creative Workshops” for the second half of 2019.

-On August 24, 2019, a goldsmith course took place for the first time under my direction in the “Vulkaneum” museum in the heart of the Vogelsberg – my new home.
+On August 24, 2019, a goldsmithing course under my direction took place for the first time in the “Vulkaneum” museum in the heart of the Vogelsberg – my new home.

-The "Vulkaneum" museum deals with the geological development of the Vogelsberg region in Upper Hesse.
+The “Vulkaneum” museum examines the geological formation of the Vogelsberg region in Upper Hesse.
 The main focus is on the topic of “volcanism”.
-Experimental stations, interactive exhibits and multi-media installations explain how the volcanoes in the Vogelsberg are formed and invite the whole family to take part.
+Experiment stations, interactive exhibits and multi-media installations explain the formation of the volcanoes in the Vogelsberg and invite the whole family to take part.

-In 2019, courses will also be held in a modern, well-equipped training room, for example on the topics of “painting with earth colours”, “leather processing”, “volcanic dream catchers” or “painting ceramics”.
+In 2019, courses will also be held in a modern training room on topics such as “Painting with earth colors,” “Leather processing,” “Volcano dream catchers,” and “Painting ceramics.”

 It is particularly important to me that my course participants get as comprehensive an overview as possible of the basic craft techniques of my goldsmith profession, such as e.g. B. sawing, bending, filing, rolling, soldering, grinding and polishing and the tools used for this.
 That's why I prepare for my course participants with the widest possible selection of typical work equipment and materials: